Iowa City Event and Rental Facilities

 - The Park Lodge at Terry Trueblood Recreation Area

 - Park Shelter and Athletic Field Reservations

 2401 Scott Blvd.

 The Environmental Education Center is a 1,250 square foot all-season event venue.
-The location is the perfect size for a meeting, company gathering, family reunion or other function.
-The venue can accommodate around 50 guests at tables or classroom style seating, or up to 75 in an informal reception setting.
-Sixteen 6’x2’ rectangular tables and 50 chairs are provided.
+The location is the perfect size for a meeting, company gathering, family reunion, or other functions.
+The venue can accommodate around 50 guests at tables or classroom-style seating or up to 75 in an informal reception setting.
+Sixteen 6’ x 2’ rectangular tables and 50 chairs are provided.
 The upper outdoor patio is 700 square feet and the lower patio seating area is 400 square feet.

 820 Park Road

 The Ned Ashton House was built in 1947 by Edward L. “Ned” Ashton as a private residence.
 Ashton, who has been called “the most distinguished bridge engineer in the history of Iowa,” was a professor of civil engineering at the University of Iowa from 1943 to 1957.
 He designed several bridges over the Mississippi River, as well as smaller bridges, such as the Benton Street Bridge, and was a pioneer in the design of welded plate girder bridges.

 The Ashton House was listed on the National Register of Historic Places on Jan.
 26, 2001.
 In October 2011, the City of Iowa City purchased the home through the CDBG Acquisition Program for public use.
 As part of the requirements for purchasing this home, the City agreed to develop a plan that would preserve the historic nature of the home and help protect it from future flooding.
 The Ashton House accommodates up to 100 people for meetings, reunions, parties, weddings, and receptions.

 - Ned Ashton House Rental Application

 - Exterior Photos of Ned Ashton House